Preparing for WWU

 If you need to get an MMR shot or have your blood drawn for a rubeola titer test, please call 360.650.3400 to schedule an appointment.
 You may FAX your measles records 24/7 to 360.650.3883 or 360.650.4580.
 If you have any questions, contact the SHC at 360.650.3400 or Student.Health@wwu.edu.

 IMPORTANT!
 You will not be allowed to register for classes during Fall Advising & Orientation if your measles vaccinations/immunity documentation has not been received prior to your registration appointment.
 Western strongly recommends that all students have some form of health insurance and offers a plan especially for students.
-Detailed information is available at the Student Health Center.
+Detailed information is available at the Insurance & Billing on the Student Health Center website.

 As an enrolled student, you will receive a free Universal Account, which provides you with a number of technology resources to enhance your academic experience, including MyWestern e-mail, Microsoft Office 365, Canvas, computer lab access, and wireless Internet.
 Official University correspondence (including a preliminary Transfer Equivalency Report (TER) if you have earned college, Advanced Placement (AP), or International Baccalaureate (IB) credit) will be sent to your MyWestern e-mail address so you are encouraged to read your MyWestern e-mail messages regularly.
 For information on campus technology, including how to connect your laptop or mobile device, visit New to WWU?

 In order to make a reservation for Transitions and to register for classes, you must have activated your Universal Account in advance.
-If you need assistance or if you have forgotten your password, contact the Academic Technology & User Services Help Desk at 360.650.3333, email@example.com, or visit helpdesk.wwu.edu.
+If you need assistance or if you have forgotten your password, contact the Academic Technology & User Services Help Desk at 360.650.3333, or email at firstname.lastname@example.org.
 Please keep track of your username and password, and bring these with you to campus.
 You also will need to know your Social Security Number during the registration process.

 For questions, contact: